Brightify/Cuckoo/README.md

 Unfortunately Swift does not have a proper reflection, so we decided to use a compile-time generator to go through files you specify and generate supporting structs/classes that will be used by the runtime in your test target.

 The generated files contain enough information to give you the right amount of power.
+They work based on inheritance and protocol adoption.
+This means that only overridable things can be mocked.
+We currently support all features which fulfill this rule except for things listed in TODO.
+Due to the complexity of Swift it is not easy to check for all edge cases so if you find some unexpected behavior please report it in issues.

+## TODO

+We are still missing support for some important features like:
+* static properties
+* static methods
+* generics

+## What will not be supported

+Due to the limitations mentioned above, basically all things which don't allow overriding cannot be supported.
+This includes:
+* `struct` - workaround is to use a common protocol
+* everything with `final` or `private` modifier
+* global constants and functions

 ## Requirements